-Strategic internal linking is an SEO power technique, especially for content marketing.
-In this article, I’ve chosen to share a few of Neil Patel’s tips on internal linking for content marketing, because they the most straightforward and simplest ways to experience SEO uptick.
+Strategic internal linking is an SEO power technique.
+In this article from my beginner’s guide to SEO series, I’ve chosen to share a few of Neil Patel’s internal linking structure best practices for content marketing, because they the most straightforward and simplest ways to experience search engine optimization uptick.

-In order to create lots of internal links, you must have lots of internal pages.
+In order to create lots of internal links, you must have lots of internal pages and posts.
 The first step to a killer internal linking strategy is to have a killer content marketing strategy.
 You can’t have one without the other.

 When you create lots of content, you’ll have lots of linkable content.
 The more links to the more places, the better your internal linking strategy will be.

 Some internal linking strategies propose extremely complex layers of pages, silos of content, and a mathematically balanced formula for some links to levels of pages.
 I say it doesn’t really matter.
 Internal linking doesn’t require organizational spreadsheets and trigonometric derivative charts.

 An internal linking strategy with lots of content looks less like a org chart, and more like this:

 There are no “cycles.”
 There are no “silos.”
 There are no “tiers.”
 There are no structured flow diagrams.
 There’s just plenty of happy links going to helpful places

 Internal Linking Best Practice 2: Use relevant links